-In accordance with our contract effective 1 January 2016, we were engaged by the Australian Energy Market Operator (AEMO) to perform an independent limited assurance engagement in respect of AEMO's internal control procedures in relation to compliance with the 'Retail Market Procedures (Victoria)' for the Victoria Retail Gas Market, for the year ended 30 June 2017, in the following areas:
+In accordance with our contract effective 1 January 2016, we were engaged by the Australian Energy Market Operator (AEMO) to perform an independent limited assurance engagement in respect of AEMO's internal control procedures in relation to compliance with the 'Retail Market Procedures (Queensland)' for the Queensland Retail Gas Market, for the year ended 30 June 2019, in the following areas:

-- AEMO's compliance processes and compliance with the Procedures - IT Controls, including software management and business continuity - integrity of the AEMO meter register - profiling and allocation processes and systems - retail billing and information systems.
+- AEMO's compliance processes and compliance with the Procedures

+- IT Controls, including software management and business continuity

+- integrity of the AEMO meter register

+- profiling processes and systems

+- retail billing and information systems.

-AEMO Management's Responsibilities
+AEMO Management's responsibilities

-AEMO Management is responsible for maintaining an effective internal control structure, including control procedures, to ensure compliance with the Retail Market Procedures (Victoria) for the Victoria Retail Gas Market.
-This responsibility includes establishing and maintaining internal controls relevant to compliance with the Retail Market Procedures (Victoria) and the preparation and fair presentation of information that is free from material misstatement.
+AEMO Management is responsible for maintaining an effective internal control structure, including control procedures, to ensure compliance with the Retail Market Procedures (Queensland) for the Queensland Retail Market.
+This responsibility includes establishing and maintaining internal controls relevant to compliance with Retail Market Procedures (Queensland) and preparation and fair presentation of information that is free from material misstatement.

-Our Independence and Quality Control
+Our Independence and Quality control